What is JKD? Philosophy History Techniques Books Support Training

 The Five Ways of Attack

-JKD organizes all offensive action into five categories: Single Direct Attack (SDA), Attack by Combination (ABC), Progressive Indirect Attack (PIA), Hand Immobilization Attack (HIA), and Attack by Drawing (ABD).
-Mastery of these five opens every door in combat.
+Single Direct Attack (SDA), Attack by Combination (ABC), Progressive Indirect Attack (PIA), Hand Immobilization Attack (HIA), Attack by Drawing (ABD).

 03